Project Leads: Jennifer Purrenhage & Dave Steinberg (University of New Hampshire), Allyson Degrassi (Shenandoah University)

 Freshwater turtles are among the most endangered vertebrate taxa worldwide.
 Many turtle populations have skewed sex ratios and this is often attributed to a range of anthropogenic stressors associated with the type and intensity of land use–i.e., roadkills, increased predator density, and environmental contaminants, all of which can affect sex ratio in complex ways and compromise population viability.
 The original EREN TurtlePop Project made an important contribution by leveraging the EREN network to surmount spatial restrictions of prior research on this topic, but the authors identified limitations including potential spatial non-independence due to clustering of ponds in certain geographic areas and generally low sampling effort.

-In TurtlePop 2.0, participants will trap and mark painted turtles (and co-occurring freshwater turtles) in ‘rural’ and ‘urban’ lentic habitats (ie, ponds).
+In TurtlePop 2.0, participants trap and mark painted turtles (and co-occurring freshwater turtles) in ‘rural’ and ‘urban’ lentic habitats (ie, ponds).
 Each participating institution will ideally select 1 ‘rural’ and 1 ‘urban’ trapping location.
 If a participant/institution does not have access to both rural and urban sites, they will be paired with another institution in the region to achieve our paired rural-urban study design.

 Hypotheses/Objectives: TurtlePop 2.0 is designed to address issues identified by previous studies of turtle populations in urbanizing landscapes by implementing a study design using paired urban and rural sites and modifying earlier protocols to increase trapping effort.
 We expect the bulk of our analyses to focus on the Eastern painted turtle (Chrysemys picta), one of the most ubiquitous species in eastern North America, but the turtles studied in this project may serve as model species for the conservation of other freshwater turtles.